loveencounterflow/intertype/README.md

   value is sad (i.e. when `is_sad check.t x, ...` or equivalently `not is_happy check.t x, ...` is
   `true`), and vice versa.

+Checks will never throw except when presented with an unknown type or check name.

+Checks and types share a common namespace; overwriting or shadowing is not allowed.

 `sad` is the JS symbol `intertype.sad`; it has the property that it 'is sad', i.e. `is_sad intertype.sad` returns `true`.